ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.zendure-solarflow/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/paypalme/PeterFrommert)

 ## Changelog
+### 1.1.4 (2024-02-28)

+- Fix timeout issues

+### 1.1.0 (2024-02-27)

+- Switched solar input 1 und 2 to adjust the behavior like the offical app
+- Added Calculations folder, remaining charge and discharge time is now available as formatted time
+- Added a note in the settings that this adapter only works with the global server

 ### 1.0.7 (2024-01-16)

 - Add control for charge and discharge limit
 - Update Readme Screenshot

 ### 1.0.6 (2024-01-16)

 - Update Readme

 ### 1.0.5 (2024-01-15)

 - Added state for both Solarflow PV inputs

 ### 1.0.4 (2023-12-16)